Debra L. Stephens: Career

-After completing law school, Stephens served as a staff attorney for the Honorable Frederick L. Van Sickle, United States District Court for the Eastern District of Washington from 1993-1995.
+After completing law school, Stephens served as a staff attorney for the Honorable Frederick L. Van Sickle, United States District Court for the Eastern District of Washington from 1993 to 1995.
 Stephens then went into private practice.
 From 1995 until April 2007 she helped coordinate the Amicus Curiae Program of the Washington State Trial Lawyers Association Foundation.
 She also taught federal and state constitutional law, community property, appellate advocacy, and legal research and writing as an adjunct professor for Gonzaga University School of Law.

 In 2007, she was appointed and then elected as a judge for Division Three of the Washington Court of Appeals.
 Judge Stephens was then appointed to the Washington State Supreme Court effective January 1, 2008.
 She was then elected in 2008 to the Washington Supreme Court and re-elected in 2014.

 In October 2018, Stephens concurred when the majority abolished the state's death penalty because they found its racist imposition violated the Constitution of Washington.

 On November 6, 2019, Stephens was unanimously selected to be the next Chief Justice of the Washington Supreme Court, following the retirement of Mary Fairhurst.

-Stephens was re-elected as an associate justice in 2020.
-She was succeeded as Chief Justice by Steven C. González on January 11, 2021.
+Stephens was re-elected as an associate justice in 2020 unopposed.
+She was succeeded as Chief Justice by Steven González on January 11, 2021.

 Marriage and children

-Justice Stephens and her husband, Craig, have been married since 1989, and have two children.
+Stephens and her husband, Craig, have been married since 1989, and have two children.